OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
-- [ ] BUGFIX: Unknown detected colours on app start and analysis is first action.
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly

 ### Wave 2 to MVP -- Beat the spaghetti code allegations.